SamriddhiMishra/ARTH_Tasks/ARTH_Task23/Readme.md

 - Install ansible
 - Create inventory /root/ip.txt
 - Go to ansible's config file and set inventory=/root/ip.txt and put host_key_checking=False
-- make sure to chmod 400 arthk8s.pem , the private key.
+- Make sure to chmod 400 arthk8s.pem , the private key.

 1) Use your key and inventory here, in place of arthk8s.pem and /root/ip.txt.
 2) Also do change the variables in vars folder in each role, if needed.

-Link to the pose:-
+Link to the post:-